Aortic valve disease

 - What's the best treatment?

-- What are the options to the primary treatment you're suggesting?
+- What are the options to the main treatment you're suggesting?

 - I have other health conditions.
 How can I best manage them together?